FannyDemey/m-s-moviesproject/README.md

 ### Test coverage

-The class MovieController cover nominal test case using JUnit you don't need to run a mongo db server locally to run it.
+The class MovieController cover nominal test case using JUnit.
+You don't need to run a mongo db server locally to run it.

 ### Play with it